microsoft/CameraTraps/README.md

 For those who are technically inclined, PyTorch Wildlife is your platform to create, modify, and share powerful conservation applications.
 Immerse yourself in our comprehensive tools and contribute to the global effort by developing new solutions that utilize cutting-edge technologies like camera traps and bioacoustics datasets.
 Whether it's analyzing animal movements through camera trap images or understanding wildlife through bioacoustics, your innovations can make a significant impact.

 ## Welcome to Version 0.0.1.1.2
-The Pytorch-wildlife library allows users to directly load the MegadetectorV5 model weights for animal detection.
+The Pytorch-wildlife library allows users to directly load the Megadetector v5 model weights for animal detection.
 We've fully refactored our codebase, prioritizing ease of use in model deployment and expansion.
-In addition to `MegadetectorV5`, `Pytorch-wildlife` also accommodates a range of classification weights, such as those derived from the Amazon Rainforest dataset and the Opossum classification dataset.
+In addition to `Megadetector v5`, `Pytorch-wildlife` also accommodates a range of classification weights, such as those derived from the Amazon Rainforest dataset and the Opossum classification dataset.
 Explore the codebase and  functionalities of `Pytorch-wildlife` through our interactive `Gradio` web app and detailed Jupyter notebooks, designed to showcase the practical applications of our enhancements at [PyTorchWildlife](INSTALLATION.md).
 You can find more information in our [documentation](https://cameratraps.readthedocs.io/en/latest/).

 Here is a brief example on how to perform detection and classification on a single image using `PyTorch-wildlife`: